paulmoyaf/MySQL-Java-Jframes/README.md

 - Tiene dos formularios para visualizar la base de datos.
 - Puede exportar la informacion de la BBDD a CSV o XML.

+## Create BBDD automatic

+Note: Open your server first

+In windows you have bat file to automatically create a database for this project.
+./files/crearBBDD_MySQL

+## Dependency Management

+- mysql-connector-j-8.0.32
+- postgresql-42.6.0

 ## Folder Structure

 The workspace contains two folders by default, where: